Bill Goldberg: Film and television

 Goldberg began acting while working for WCW in 1999.
 His appearance in Universal Soldier: The Return corresponded with him being featured in the music video.
 He was a special guest star on Hulk Hogan's Celebrity Championship Wrestling.
 On the show he showed the contestants his various power moves and also how to hit an opponent with a steel chair.
 He went on to host three seasons of the Speed Channel show Bullrun.

 In 2005, Goldberg also starred in the Happy Madison produced Adam Sandler movie The Longest Yard, as an inmate, along with fellow wrestlers Kevin Nash, The Great Khali and Stone Cold Steve Austin, as well as actors Chris Rock and Burt Reynolds among others.
 In the same year he was also the host of The History Channel documentary series Auto-Maniac and later starred in the movie Santa's Slay where he plays a homicidal Santa Claus who goes on a killing spree on Christmas.
 In 2007, Goldberg starred in the thriller/drama film Half Past Dead 2 alongside rapper Kurupt.

 In March 2010, Goldberg appeared on the ninth season of Donald Trump's reality series The Celebrity Apprentice and was eliminated in the sixth episode.
 In 2016, Goldberg starred in the documentary film Nine Legends alongside other notable wrestlers, former boxing star Mike Tyson and UFC fighter Randy Couture.

 In 2017, Goldberg made his first appearance in the fifth season of The Goldbergs as Coach Nick Mellor, the brother of recurring character Coach Rick Mellor.

+The show is based on childhood memories of Adam F. Goldberg but the two Goldbergs are of no relation.

 In 2018, Goldberg started hosting a knife-based reality show called Forged in Fire: Knife or Death on the History Channel.
-He appeared in Season 10 Episode 7 ("One of Us") of NCIS:LA as Special Agent Lance Hamilton.
+He appeared in Season 10 Episode 7 ("One of Us") of NCIS: Los Angeles as Special Agent Lance Hamilton.

 He also starred in the film American Satan (2017) as the tour manager/bodyguard for a heavy metal band called The Relentless.

 On July 17, 2022, Goldberg was the subject of the Biography: WWE Legends.